 It has been noticed that companies with strategically planned content marketing leads to effective conversion rates and better SEO rankings.

-3. Connect with the audience
+3. Connect With the Audience

 Connecting with your audience, both physically and emotionally, is an art in an eCommerce business.

-Tips for connecting successfully:
+Tips for Connecting Successfully

 To communicate with your audience, you need to know who your target audience is.
 Research your customers on social media as well as Google Analytics to know their interests and demands.
 The age group of your audience, their interests, and their expectations will help to prepare successful e-commerce strategies as well as a website.

-b.
-Focus on Customer Usability
+2. Focus on Customer Usability

 As mentioned before, your site is going to be used by customers who wish to navigate or purchase products.
-A complex and hard to use the website will be abandoned quickly by prospective clients; who will opt for competitors’ products.
+A complex and hard to use website will be abandoned quickly by prospective clients; who will opt for competitors’ products.
 Make your website so simple that even a layperson can easily understand the menus and functions from start to end and can browse error-free.

-c.
-Interesting and Unique Content
+3. Interesting and Unique Content

 Easy to understand and enjoyable to read content, works in increasing customer base.
 Give your clients, ample reasons to visit the site by making it attractive, customer-friendly, and colorful.
 Last but not least, detailed product description in simple words helps them in the selection process.

-Give your audience a unique content, and not a copy format of another firm.
+Give your audience unique content, and not a copy format of another firm.
 You can hire content writers who can help you with this task.
 The content of your website is just like writing a story, which has a beginning, middle, and end.

-d.
-Visual Representations
+4. Visual Representations

 High-quality images, visuals, graphics, etc. reach the brain faster than alphabets.
 Hence use of visual images in the promotion of brands helps customers to respond better than text messages.

 As it’s honestly said, 80% of the people remember what they see, and hence visuals always win against text in storytelling.
-Make sure all your visuals are in sync with your branding to maintain a uniform content, thus keeping audiences engaged.
+Make sure all your visuals are in sync with your branding to maintain uniform content, thus keeping audiences engaged.

 M-commerce or mobile commerce is on an increasing graph.
 An important m-commerce statistic reveals that 80% of shoppers prefer mobile over desktops/laptops.
 Make your online store mobile-friendly by optimizing your site for smartphones.